United States lighting energy policy: Compact fluorescent light bulbs

 Fluorescent lighting converts ultraviolet light to visible light.
 In order to produce ultraviolet light, electrons flow through the fluorescent lamp and collide with mercury atoms.
 The collision with mercury causes photons of UV light to be released; the UV light is then converted to visible light as it passes through the phosphor coating in the glass tube.

 The conversion process for fluorescent lighting is more efficient than the incandescent process, resulting in 25% of the total energy consumed used to generate light (compared to 5% for incandescent light bulbs) and a 10,000 hour lifetime.
 The complete compact fluorescent lamp (CFL) includes the Edison screwbase and plastic housing, the electronic ballast, and the fluorescent lamp which is formed into a spiral shape.
 Improvements in technology have allowed fluorescent lamps with color temperature and color rendition comparable to incandescent lighting.

 Compact fluorescent lamps are available in a variety of styles and shapes.
-Some have tubes and ballasts permanently connected, while others are separate allowing you to change the tube without changing the ballast.
+Some have tubes and ballasts permanently connected, while others are separate, allowing one to change the tube without changing the ballast.
 There are also CFLs enclosed in a glass globe, which look similar to conventional incandescent light bulbs.
 CFLs fit most fixtures designed for incandescent lamps, although only some can be dimmed.